-The MyMedicare and usual medical practitioner requirements will also apply to GP/PMP telehealth items for MHTPs, with these services no longer exempt from the established clinical relationship rule.
-Further information on the GP MBS telehealth (video and phone) established clinical relationship criteria and exemptions will be available from 1 November 2025 in explanatory note AN.1.1 on MBS Online.
+The MyMedicare and usual medical practitioner requirements will also apply to GP and PMP telehealth items for MHTPs, with these services no longer exempt from the established clinical relationship requirement to ensure parity with face-to-face MHTP items.
+Further information on the GP MBS telehealth (video and phone) and the established clinical relationship requirements and exemptions will be available from 1 November 2025 in explanatory note AN.1.1 on MBS Online.